dh256git/project27/src/about/index.md

 ---
 ## About {{ site.brand }}

-This page introduces the {{ site.brand }} vision and mission, why it exists, who is behind the content, and what the roadmap of development is.
+This page introduces the {{ site.brand }} vision and mission, why we do it, who we are, and where we want to be by 2050.

 ---